| Community Center

 The Department offers swim lessons for people ages six months through adulthood at all skills levels.
 Lessons are taught by experienced aquatics staff instructors.
 Lessons are taught at the Pool at Highlands Park (seasonally) and at the Community Center.
 Our swim lessons are age appropriate, skill appropriate, safe, professional and most importantly, FUN!

-Adaptive Swim Lessons (3- to 12- years old)
+Adaptive Swim Lessons (3- to 12- year olds)

 Parent-Child Tiny Tot Swim Lessons (6- to 24- month olds)

 The Tiny Tot program is designed to develop the child’s comfort level in water and readiness for learning more advanced swimming skills.
 Parents work one-on-one with their child in the water to learn front kicks, prone glide, underwater exploration, rolling over and holding position.

-Parent-Child Goldfish Swim Lessons
+Parent-Child Goldfish Swim Lessons (24 months- kindergarten)

 Guppy Swim Lessons (3-year olds & up)

 Known as Water Exploration.
 This class is suitable for children who are beginner swimmers.
 Children will learn elementary swimming skills for building upon future levels.
-Objectives include: supported front and back floats, kicking, bubble blowing, alternate arm action and safety skills.
-Two year olds are not allowed in this class.
-Parents are not in the water with their children.
+Objectives will include: supported front and back floats, kicking, bubble blowing, alternate arm action and safety skills.
+Two- year olds are not allowed in this class.
+Parents are not allowed in the water with children.

 Tadpole Swim Lessons

 Primary Skills.
 Suitable for swimmers who have passed Guppy and/or can meet the prerequisites.
-Children should be able to submerge for 3 seconds, float on their back and front with support and do a supported crawl.
+Children should be able to submerge for 3 seconds, float on their back and front with support, and do a supported crawl.
 Objectives include: independent back and front crawl and finning on back.
 Most students require two or more sessions before completing all objectives.

 Turtle Swim Lessons

-Minnow Swim Lessons
+Minnow Swim Class

 Porpoise Swim Lessons

 Shark Swim Lessons

 Teen/ Adult Swim Lessons

 This class is suitable for teens and adults at the beginner level.
 The instructor will develop individual lesson plans for each participant.
 Participants will gain confidence in their swimming skills and learn safety in and around the water.

-This class will help participants gain knowledge of and build upon competitive diving skills.
+This class will help participant’s gain knowledge of and build upon competitive diving skills.
 Specific skills taught include front approach, front jump, back dive and more.
 Participants must be able to swim one length of the lap pool.

 Level II- Divers will learn forward and back take-offs, straight, tuck and pike positions, dive come-outs and body control.
 Students must complete Level I before taking this class.

 Level III- Divers will learn front, back, reverse and inward dives using tuck, pike and straight positions.
 Students will also work on basic somersaulting and twisting at this level.
-Completion of Levels I & II are required to take this class
+Completion of Levels I & II are required to take this class.